Jbleezy/BO2-Reimagined/README.md

 ## HUD
 * Enemy counter displayed on top left of screen
+* Timer displayed on top right of screen
 * Health bar displayed on top center of screen
 * Current zone displayed on bottom left of screen